Direct Aid Program (DAP)

 The Direct Aid Program (DAP) is a small grants program funded by the Australian Government and managed through the Department of Foreign Affairs and Trade (DFAT).

-The Australian High Commission-managed DAP program supports projects that have a strong development focus, contribute to poverty reduction, and strengthen communities in India and Bhutan.
+The Australian High Commission New Delhi manages the DAP in northern India and Bhutan.
+It supports projects that have a strong development focus, contribute to poverty reduction, and strengthen communities in India and Bhutan.
 Over the past decade, DAP has built linkages and fostered relationships between Australia and these communities.

 Who can apply?